 - Freestanding tubs act as a focal point for bathroom decor.
 They can be installed where plumbing allows and used as a bathroom centerpiece.
 They come in many shapes and sizes, with sloped and curved backs to accommodate the bather in a relaxing position.

 - Walk-in tubs have a watertight door and a low threshold, allowing bathers to enter and exit the bath safely.
-These tubs often include a built-in seat for added comfort, and multiple handles to reduce the risk of slips and falls.
+These tubs often include a built-in seat for added comfort and multiple handles to reduce the risk of slips and falls.
 Walk-in tubs are available in different sizes and types, including alcove, freestanding, and whirlpool.

 - Industrial design embraces the look of metal like stainless steel, copper, and brass.
-Many of these tubs are freestanding but also feature hammered or antiqued finishes.
+Many of these are freestanding tubs but also feature hammered or antiqued finishes.

-- Traditional designs often yearn for clawfoot tubs.
+- Traditional designs often yearn for claw-foot tubs.
 These staples of traditional-style homes make a big statement, and today’s models are lighter in weight than the vintage versions.

 When retrofitting a new tub into an older alcove or recess, size is an important consideration.
 The most common size is 60 inches long by 32 inches wide, making retrofits a bit less complicated.
-However, there are oversize options for larger alcoves or recesses, so be sure to measure your current tub before ordering a new one.
+However, there are oversize options for larger alcoves or recesses, so be sure to measure the current tub before ordering a new one.